leosperry/Chroniton/readme.md

 ## Installation

-nuget instructions will go here
+in your nuget package manager
+`Install-Package Chroniton`

 ## Contributors